MileHacker Logo

 • Ethical Shopping Guidelines: Be mindful of child labor (especially for items like carpets).
 Support local artisans directly to help ensure fair compensation.

 • Shipping and Customs Information: Major international shipping companies (DHL, FedEx) operate from Cairo.
 Arrange shipping for large items.
-Be aware of your home country's import rules on imported goods.
+Know your home country's's import rules on imported goods.

 • Bargaining: Common and expected in traditional markets like Khan el-Khalili.
 Start with an offer significantly lower than the asking price.